Choosing the Right Lens Color for Fishing

 If you're trying to choose the right lens color for fishing, we've put together an easy guide to understanding your options.
 This is a follow up to Lens Colors Do Matter for Fishing since we had numerous questions on the topic and people seem to be hungry for help in choosing the right polarized lenses for fishing on both sunny and cloudy days.

-To recap briefly: sunglasses lens colors do matter when you are fishing!
+To recap briefly: sunglasses lens colors absolutely matter when fishing!
 There appears to be widespread confusion and misunderstandings on the purpose of different lens colors.
 Can someone choose the “wrong lenses” in their favorite pair of sunglasses and still be a great angler?
-Well, yes of course!
-However, if you are looking for that extra edge in spotting fish, then lens colors matter!
+Definitely!
+However, if you are looking for that extra edge in spotting fish, lens colors matter!
 If your goal is to catch more fish, taking a hard look at your polarized lens color is a good place to start.

 What's the Difference Between Copper vs. Grey Polarized Lenses?